aquilesC/aquiles.me/content/§about.md

 However, sometimes, I would like to write about how I achieved something that may be useful for myself or others.
 Still, it does not quite fit the content of my websites.
 I end up documenting scattered notes that never become public.
 Fortunately, I crossed [this article](https://nesslabs.com/digital-garden-tiddlywiki) on how to build a [[digital garden]], which lead to a series of surprising discoveries.

 ## This website is a digital garden
 This website is meant to be a forever growing *work in progress*, meaning that it is meant to explore designs, structures, and ideas.
-I have control of the program used to render the online version ([[how i built this website]]), and the notes are plain markdown available on [github](https://github.com/aquilesC/aquiles.me).
+I have control of the program used to render the online version ([[how I built this website]]), and the notes are plain markdown available on [github](https://github.com/aquilesC/aquiles.me).

  Some of the notes you'll find here are incomplete or have mistakes.
 I am not ashamed of them.
 They are a way of learning.
 If you think you spotted something you don't agree with, or that is simply wrong, you can [[contact me]], [reach out to me on Twitter](https://www.twitter.com/aquicarattino) or through [[my e-mail]].